geeofree/geeofree/src/notes/angular/5-Observables.md

 })
 ```

-The `Observable` class takes in a callback with a `Subscriber`
+The `Observable` class takes in a `Subscription` callback which gets
-object that must have the ff. properties:
+a `Subscriber` object which has the ff. properties:

 | Property     | Description                                          |
 |--------------|------------------------------------------------------|